kimathikaai/30-minutes-of-code/README.md

-# 30 Minutes of Code
+# 30 Minutes of Python
 This repository is a small notebook for me a to play around with different python programming practices and concepts.

 ## Subdirectories